MadLadSquad/UTEBackend/README.md

 # UntitledTerminalEmulator
-The abstraction responsible for handling commands in the terminal emulator
+The layer of abstraction responsible for handling commands in the terminal emulator